 Global warming is twice as fast in the Arctic as in other regions on Earth (Meredith et al. 2019), causing profound changes of tundra ecosystems.
-Vegetation is changing with shrubs and graminoids expanding and growing faster in response to warming, while lichens and mosses are decreasing (Myers-Smith et al. 2011; Elmendorf et al. 2012, Bjorkman et al. 2020).
+Vegetation is changing, with shrubs and graminoids expanding and growing faster in response to warming, whereas lichens and mosses are decreasing (Myers-Smith et al. 2011; Elmendorf et al. 2012; Bjorkman et al. 2020).
 Less is known about effects of warming on the soil microbial communities despite their important roles in decomposition and nutrient cycling.
-Warming can directly impact microbial biomass by promoting or demoting microbial growth, with different processes involved such as substrate depletion, differential temperature sensitivity or variation of growth efficiency (Bradford 2013; Walker et al. 2018).
-In tundra soils, fungal and/or bacterial biomass response to warming has varied greatly between studies, with some studies showing either an increase or decrease (Clemmensen et al. 2006; Yergeau et al. 2012; Rinnan et al. 2011; Rinnan et al. 2013; Chen et al. 2015; Christiansen et al. 2017) while others show no change (Jonasson et al. 1999; Sistla et al. 2013; Xu and Yuan 2017).
+Warming can directly impact microbial biomass by promoting or demoting microbial growth, with different processes involved, such as substrate depletion, differential temperature sensitivity, or variation of growth efficiency (Bradford 2013; Walker et al. 2018).
+In tundra soils, fungal and (or) bacterial biomass response to warming has varied greatly among studies, with some studies showing either an increase or decrease (Clemmensen et al. 2006; Rinnan et al. 2011; Yergeau et al. 2012; Rinnan et al. 2013; Chen et al. 2015; Christiansen et al. 2017), whereas others show no change (Jonasson et al. 1999; Sistla et al. 2013; Xu and Yuan 2017).
 These discrepancies may be related to the extent to which vegetation shifted with warming.
-Since different vegetation types harbor different belowground microbial communities, biomass of various microbial groups is likely affected by shifts in vegetation (Clemmensen et al. 2006; Chu and Grogan 2010).
+As different vegetation types harbor different belowground microbial communities, the biomass of various microbial groups is likely affected by shifts in vegetation (Clemmensen et al. 2006; Chu and Grogan 2010).

-Most studies only report microbial abundances in the organic soil, excluding the litter layer (e.g. Banerjee et al. 2011; Lee et al. 2013; Buckeridge et al. 2013; Gray et al. 2014).
-Nevertheless, litter and soil constitute different microbial habitats, and the bacterial and fungal community sizes could be differently affected by warming in litter and soil layers, since the litter microbial community faces larger variation in e.g. water content and temperature, compared to the soil layer.
-Further, litter and soil layers have generally different chemical composition, with a gradient of more labile to stable organic compounds from fresh litter to the underlying organic soil, and thus decomposition rates are slower in soil (Berg and McClaugherty 2014).
+Most studies only report microbial abundances in the organic soil, excluding the litter layer (e.g., Banerjee et al. 2011; Buckeridge et al. 2013; Lee et al. 2013; Gray et al. 2014).
+Nevertheless, litter and soil constitute different microbial habitats, and the bacterial and fungal community sizes could be differently affected by warming in litter and soil layers, because the litter microbial community faces larger variation in, e.g., water content and temperature, compared with the soil layer.
+Further, litter and soil layers have generally different chemical compositions, with a gradient of more labile to stable organic compounds from fresh litter to the underlying organic soil, and, thus, decomposition rates are slower in soil (Berg and McClaugherty 2014).
 Contrasting litter chemistry between evergreen and deciduous plants could also affect microbial abundances (Berg and McClaugherty 2014).
-Microbially driven decomposition and nutrient turnover rates have been shown to be modified by warming in a meta-analysis (Romero-Olivares et al. 2017), as well as in arctic ecosystems (Daebeler et al. 2017), but vary greatly depending on the tundra ecosystem type and soil water regime (Jonasson et al. 2001; Zak and Kling 2006).
-The nitrogen (N) and carbon (C) isotopic signatures are affected by these microbial processes (Šantrůčková et al. 2000; Craine et al. 2015), with preferential accumulation of 13C and 15N isotopes (over 12C and 14N) due to fractionation during microbial processing (Ehleringer et al. 2000; Hobbie and Ouimette 2009).
-Changes in substrate isotopic signatures therefore reflect changes in the extent and type of microbial processing.
-Understanding the contrasts in warming responses of fungi and bacteria between litter and soil, and between habitats with different vegetation, could help to predict the consequences of vegetation shifts and soil organic matter stability for arctic ecosystem feedbacks to climate.
+Microbially driven decomposition and nutrient turnover rates have been shown to be modified by warming in a meta-analysis (Romero-Olivares et al. 2017), as well as in Arctic ecosystems (Daebeler et al. 2017), but vary greatly depending on the tundra ecosystem type and soil water regime (Jonasson et al. 2001; Zak and Kling 2006).
+The nitrogen (N) and carbon (C) isotopic signatures are affected by these microbial processes (Šantrůčková et al. 2000;

+Craine et al. 2015), with preferential accumulation of 13C and 15N isotopes (over 12C and 14N) due to fractionation during microbial processing (Ehleringer et al. 2000; Hobbie and Ouimette 2009).
+Changes in substrate isotopic signatures, therefore, reflect changes in the extent and type of microbial processing.
+Understanding the contrasts in warming responses of fungi and bacteria between litter and soil, and among habitats with different vegetation, could help to predict the consequences of vegetation shifts and soil organic matter stability for Arctic ecosystem feedbacks to climate.